 1. American Psychological Association. (n.d.).
 Teen suicide is preventable.
 Retrieved from: http://apa.org/research/action/suicide.aspx

 7. Suicide Prevention Resource Center.
-(2010).
-The role of teachers in preventing suicide.
-Retrieved from: http://www.sprc.org/featured_resources/customized/teachers.asp#role
+(2012).
+The role of high school teachers in preventing suicide.
+Retrieved from: http://www.sprc.org/sites/sprc.org/files/Teachers.pdf

 8. Centers for Disease Control and Prevention.
 (2009).
 School connectedness: Strategies for increasing protective factors among youth.
 Retrieved from: http://www.cdc.gov/healthyyouth/protective/pdf/connectedness.pdf